-- (a) When an employee resigns, the Employer shall pay all wages and vacation pay owing to the employee within six (6) days of the date of the day of his or her resignation. - (b) When an employee is laid off or his/her services are terminated, the employer shall pay all wages and vacation pay owing to the employee within forty eight (48), exclusive of Saturdays, Sundays or holidays.
+(a) When an employee resigns, the Employer shall pay all wages and vacation pay owing to the employee within six (6) days of the date of the day of their resignation.

+(b) When an employee is laid off or their services are terminated, the Employer shall pay all wages and vacation pay owing to the employee within forty-eight (48), exclusive of Saturdays, Sundays or holidays.